numas13/luajit-microbenchmarks/README.md

 Requirements to use microbenchmarks:

-* The microbenchmarks is only for luajit interpreter, not for JIT.
-  Disable JIT at runtime with `-j off` or build luajit with `XCFLAGS=-DLUAJIT_DISABLE_JIT`.

 * The microbenchmarks is designed to run at fixed CPU frequency with disabled frequency boost.
 How to set fixed CPU frequency and disable frequency boots depends on used OS.